Manual-winding 8-Day Power Reserve Spring Drive

-All Spring Drive movements already offer a remarkable 72 hours of power reserve.
+By 2014, Spring Drive had proven its worth as a mechanism and was widely appreciated as a significant advance in watchmaking.
+The Grand Seiko team were proud of what had been achieved but sought to make further advances.
+All Spring Drive movements already offered a remarkable 72 hours of power reserve.
 The challenge was clear.
 Could this be extended still further?

 The team at the Micro Artist Studio thought so and the Grand Seiko 8-Day Spring Drive is the result.
 To maintain perfect timekeeping for up to eight days (192 hours) requires greatly increased power, which is provided by a linked series of three barrels.
-This remarkable calibre, 9R01, has also been designed throughout to maximize energy efficiency, reducing friction between parts that would otherwise lead to loss in the transmission of the energy derived from the mainspring.
+This remarkable caliber, 9R01, was designed throughout to maximize energy efficiency, reducing friction between parts that would otherwise lead to loss in the transmission of the energy derived from the mainspring.

 |Winding mechanism||Manual winding|